How to Set up Your New Law Firm Workspace

 Set up your workspace

-Once you’ve selected your ideal work environment, it’s time to set up your workspace.
 If you’ve chosen a home office, this may be as simple as getting one or two pieces of office furniture.
-On the other hand, if you’ve chosen a private office or shared workspace, you’ll have to consider how you’ll transport the items you need.
+On the other hand, if you’ve decided on a private office or shared workspace, you’ll have to consider how you’ll transport the items you need.

-Each lawyer is different and may require more specific tools and equipment, but you can use the list below as a good starting point.
+Everyone is different, and some may require more specific tools and equipment.
+That said, you can use the list below as a starting point.

 Computer